Prevention: How Men and Boys Can Help!

 - Accept your role as a guy in helping end violence against women.
 It affects everyone.

-Each April, Walk a Mile In Her Shoes takes place in Fairfield, led by White Ribbon Committee Chair Gary MacNamara, Fairfield Police Chief.
+Each April, CFJ hosts Walk a Mile in Her Shoes, a one mile walk and awareness event takes place in downtown Fairfield.
+For each of the last ten years our walk has been led by White Ribbon Committee Chair Gary MacNamara, Executive Director of Public Safety & Government Affairs at Sacred Heart University and former police chief in the town of Fairfield.
 The event features a walk down the Post Road to Town Hall, where there are speakers and awards given in many categories, including most creative shoes, best signs and fun T-shirts.
-It’s a great way to build awareness about domestic and sexual violence.
+It’s a great way to build awareness about the impact gender-based violence has on our communities, particularly as it takes places during Sexual Assault and Child Abuse Awareness Months.

 History of the White Ribbon Campaign